nespinoza/exonailer/README.md

                           JD format, i.e., JD, BJD, MDJ, etc.) of the transit times.
 If input transit times are, for example, in utc and you want results in tdb, this has to be 'utc->tdb'.

+The **RADIAL-VELCOCITY OPTIONS** have to be defined for each instrument as well.
+For each one, you must define:

+    INSTRUMENT:           The name of the instrument.
+These have to match the instruments in the radial-velocity data.

+    RV_TIME_DEF:          Defines the input and output time scales (the times are assumed to be in the JD format, i.e., JD, BJD, MDJ, etc.) of the radial-velocity times.
+If input RV times are, for example, in utc and you want results in tdb, this has to be 'utc->tdb'.

 Once you are done with this, just run the code by doing: